Data lakehouse

 Co-creation model to promote medical research

-As a result of this transformation, SERMAS, with its centralized data lakehouse, has created the Digital Health Innovation Centre in 2022, located in the administrative building of the Hospital Zendal.
-This is a co-creation model in which a governed platform has been set up so that the healthcare sector can develop its own clinical trials based on anonymized and controlled data, as well as opening the way to collaboration with the pharmaceutical and technology industry.
+As part of its transformation, Madrid Salud established the Digital Health Innovation Center in 2022, housed in the administrative building of Zendal Hospital.
+This center operates under a co-creation model, providing a governed platform where the healthcare sector can develop clinical trials using anonymized and controlled data.
+It also opens the door for collaboration with the pharmaceutical and technology industries.

-This project will result in the creation of a federated and open data suite to create added value in the Madrid ecosystem together with other national and international organisations to promote data-driven healthcare models, where data is managed as an asset.
+This initiative will result in a federated and open data suite, adding value to Madrid’s healthcare ecosystem and fostering collaborations with national and international organizations.
+The ultimate goal is to strengthen data-driven healthcare models that treat data as a vital asset.